prio-data/FEWSNet_to_PG/README.md

 ### Overview of the process and main functions:
-The user is requested to supply a response to a series of prompts that will influence the progression of the code.
+By running the `main.py` function, the user is requested to supply a response to a series of prompts that will influence the progression of the code.

-These are the questions that will be presented and an overview of how to enter an appropriate and informed response:
+These are the questions that will be presented within the function, allowing the user to make informed judgments, along with an overview of how to enter an appropriate and well-informed response.

 1.  *Please choose an IPC classification from the options above.*